FERPA Release Form

 Other than directory information, FERPA restricts the release of educational records, including all financial records, to anyone other than the student without the student's explicit written permission.
 While designed to protect the student, the restrictions can also prove to be inconvenient.
-For example, if a parent telephones the Business Office to pay the balance on the student account, the Cashiers are not permitted to tell the parent how much the student owes.
+For example, if a parent telephones the Business Office to inquire about the balance on the student account, the Business Office is not permitted to tell the parent how much the student owes.
 A parent preparing a tax return is not able to obtain a copy of the student's 1098-T. Business Office personnel are not permitted to discuss the details of the student's account with anyone other than the student.
 The restrictions not only apply to the parents, they apply to the spouse as well.
 It can be frustrating at times for all parties concerned, but FERPA restrictions are inflexible and must be observed.

 If the student would like to have a parent, spouse, or any other adult be able to have access to his/her financial information, s/he may set that person up as an Authorized User in WU-View.
 The Washburn University Business Office accepts Authorized User status as FERPA permission to discuss the student's account with the Authorized User.
 If the person the student wishes to designate as an Authorized User does not have a valid e-mail address (required for WU-View permission), the student may print and complete a consent form and return it to the Student One Stop to grant FERPA permission.
 When contacting the Business Office, a person granted FERPA permission using a paper release will need to inform the person they are speaking to that there is a paper release, and permit the Business Office representative to verify the release before proceeding with any inquiries.
 A legally executed Power of Attorney granted the holder the right to discuss financial information is also acceptable as FERPA permission, once the Business Office representative has verified that the University is in possession of a copy of the document.